MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-real-time-protection-microsoft-defender-antivirus.md

 **Platforms**
 - Windows

 Always-on protection consists of real-time protection, behavior monitoring, and heuristics to identify malware based on known suspicious and malicious activities.
 These activities include events, such as processes making unusual changes to existing files, modifying or creating automatic startup registry keys and startup locations (also known as autostart extensibility points, or ASEPs), and other changes to the file system or file structure.
+Always-on protection is an important part of your antivirus protection and should be enabled.

-> [!IMPORTANT]
+> [!NOTE]
-> When [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) is enabled, any changes made to [tamper-protected settings](/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection#what-happens-when-tamper-protection-is-turned-on) are ignored.
+> [Tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) helps keep always-on protection and other security settings from being changed.
+As a result, when tamper protection is enabled, any changes made to [tamper-protected settings](/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection#what-happens-when-tamper-protection-is-turned-on) are ignored.
 If you must make changes to a device and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
+Note that after troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.

 ## Manage antivirus settings with Microsoft Intune